SaAnBui/SaAnBui/README.md

 👀 I’m interested in data analytics and data science. <br>

-🌱 I’m currently learning Python and SQL on DataCamp.
-At the moment, my focus is on learning French and passing the DELF B1 as I passed the DELF A2 in December 2022.
-I'm finally starting to do a few data projects.
+🌱 I just took my French DELF B1 test in June 2023.
+Thus, I will refocus my attention on improving my data skills.

 📫 Reach me at sabui8182@gmail.com
 Or find me on